kvafy/web-watchdog/README.md

 * `[:css "<selector>"]` narrows down the current content by a CSS selector.
 * `[:xpath "<selector>"]` narrows down the current content by an XPath selector.
+* `[:sort-elements-by-text]` takes the output of a previous CSS or XPath selector (which, in general, is a sequence of DOM elements) and sorts these elements by their text content.
 * `[:html->text]` extracts normalized plain text from the current HTML element(s) and all their children.
 * `[:regexp "<regexp>"]` narrows down the current content to the first match